maddikasirireddy/Bio-page/README.md

 Welcome to my Personal Bio-Page repository!
 This is a simple, clean, and responsive webpage to introduce myself and share a bit about my interests, background, and how to connect with me.

-📄 *About*
+📄 *About
-This webpage highlights:
+This webpage highlights*:

    👩‍💻 My background as an incoming B.Tech Computer Science (AI & ML) student at Newton School of Technology.